apache/spark/docs/sql-migration-guide.md

         </tr>
     </table>

   - Since Spark 2.4, when there is a struct field in front of the IN operator before a subquery, the inner query must contain a struct field as well.
 In previous versions, instead, the fields of the struct were compared to the output of the inner query.
-Eg. if `a` is a `struct(a string, b int)`, in Spark 2.4 `a in (select (1 as a, 'a' as b) from range(1))` is a valid query, while `a in (select 1, 'a' from range(1))` is not.
+E.g. if `a` is a `struct(a string, b int)`, in Spark 2.4 `a in (select (1 as a, 'a' as b) from range(1))` is a valid query, while `a in (select 1, 'a' from range(1))` is not.
 In previous version it was the opposite.

   - In versions 2.2.1+ and 2.3, if `spark.sql.caseSensitive` is set to true, then the `CURRENT_DATE` and `CURRENT_TIMESTAMP` functions incorrectly became case-sensitive and would resolve to columns (unless typed in lower case).
 In Spark 2.4 this has been fixed and the functions are no longer case-sensitive.